Jill Valentine: Concept and design

 Julia Voth, pictured cosplaying Jill's original design from the first Resident Evil and its remake, was the model for the character's appearance from 2002 until the 2020 remake of Resident Evil 3.

 Jill was introduced as one of two playable protagonists with her partner, Chris Redfield, in Capcom's 1996 survival horror video game Resident Evil.
 She was created by director Shinji Mikami and designer Isao Ohishi.
 To avoid the sexual objectification of women in video games, Mikami refused to eroticize or depict women as submissive in Resident Evil; Jill was characterized as independent.
+In 2025, director Hideki Kamiya stated that he took the name "Jill" from one of his reference books, and the name "Valentine" was chosen randomly after he heard someone say Valentine's Day.

 Of Japanese and French descent, she excelled at bomb disposal during her training with Delta Force and later joined the Special Tactics and Rescue Service (S.T.A.R.S.) special operations unit.
 Experienced with weapons, explosives and lock picking, she was intelligent, brave, and loyal.
 Although their storylines progress in "the same general direction", the gameplay differs for Jill and Chris; her inventory is larger and she has a lock-pick, giving her early access to more health and ammunition.
 Based on these differences, Jill was recommended for first-time players of Resident Evil.
 Game designer Jun Takeuchi gave each character a unique clothing style to make them instantly recognisable, with Jill's character wearing a distinctive blue beret.

 According to digital media scholar Esther MacCallum-Stewart, Mikami's female characters possess unique qualities (making them viable choices for players, instead of their male counterparts and their combat attire helped them avoid criticism for catering to the male gaze.
 Mikami said, "I don't know if I've put more emphasis on women characters, but when I do introduce them, it is never as objects.
 In [other] games, they will be peripheral characters with ridiculous breast physics.
 I avoid that sort of obvious eroticism."
 Despite this, subsequent games in the series not directed by Mikami depicted Jill in revealing costumes.
 Media scholars said that players have been encouraged to objectify and identify with the character, and several suggested that Mikami's initial portrayal of Jill as a military professional tempered the ability of subsequent game directors to overtly sexualize the character.